POptUS/IBCDFO/docs/documentation.rst

     $ cd /path/to/IBCDFO/ibcdfo_pypkg
     $ tox -e html

 with the rendered output available at ``docs/build_html/index.html``.
-Similar commands will generate PDF-format output with the ``pdf`` task.
-The configuration for those two tasks in ``tox.ini`` can be used as a guide for working with this documentation outside of |tox|.
+The configuration for that task in ``tox.ini`` can be used as a guide for working with this documentation outside of |tox|.

 Macro Definitions
 -----------------